Pupwiz/my-debian/experiments/appimage/README.md

 # AppImage experiment

-This folder contains couple of scripts and list file for `wget` to download and setup some applications from [AppImage](https://appimage.org/) repository.
+This folder contains couple of scripts and a list file for `wget` to download and setup some applications from [AppImage](https://appimage.org/) repository.

+Note: scripts are written in assumption that they'll be put into `~/bin`.
+They use folder `~/bin/appimage` to store list and downloaded images themselves.
+This folder along with scripts may be managed by `stow` and put into "dotfiles" hierarchy.
+Alas, quality of the apps in the `AppImage` repository is not good enough to make this approach usable on the stable system.

 `AppImage` is a format of executable file packed with all its dependencies.
 It's interesting from usability POV as a way to more simply obtain fresh packages